cbohnert67/Objective-Data-Scientist/YEAR1.md

-# Year 1: Mathematical & Computational Foundations
+# Mathematical & Computational Foundations

 Choose one or more material from each topic.
-Expect to work for at least one year in order to learn these concepts and tools well!
+Expect to work for two to three years at as university student in order to learn these concepts and tools well!

 ## Multivariable Calculus: